Rapptz/discord.py/README.rst

 - Modern Pythonic API using ``async`` and ``await``.
 - Proper rate limit handling.
-- Optimised in both speed and memory.
+- Optimized in both speed and memory.

 Installing
 ----------